Ivory Coast Entry Requirements

 Visa Required

-Citizens of countries not listed in the visa-free or ETA categories must obtain a visa from an Ivorian embassy or consulate before travel.
+A small group of countries must secure a visa from an Ivorian embassy or consulate before travel.

 Arrival Process